Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Resonant Plasmon Excitations

-Figure 1 depict various parameters involved in plasmon excitations.
-Figure 1(a) shows the characteristic wavenumber branches of plasmon excitations (wave-like $k_1=1/k^2$ and particle-like $k_2=\gamma k^2$) for different values of normalized chemical potential, $\sigma=\mu_0/E_p$ at given normalized temperature $\theta=T/T_p$.
-Note that the plasmon wavenumbers depend on the chemical potential and electron temperature via the kinetic correction, $\gamma(\sigma,\theta)$.
-The lower/upper branches correspond to wave/particle excitation in the electron gas.
-It is clearly remarked that chemical potential has significant effect on particle branch at higher kinetic energy values $E$.
-The parameter dependence of kinetic correction factor is depicted in Fig. 1(b).
-It is shown that increase in the normalized temperature increases the correction while increase in the normalized chemical potential leads to decrease in this correction parameter.
-It is seen that in the fully degenerate regime the kinetic correction approaches the value $\gamma=1/9$ \cite{akbhd,moldabekov}.
-Moreover, Fig. 1(c) shows the dependence of plasmon energy on chemical potential and temperature of the electron gas.
-It is remarked that increase in values of normalized chemical potential and temperature lead to increase in the plasmon energy.
-Note that all these parameter depend on the number density of the electron gas.
-The number density of electron gas in normalized for is given as
+Figure 1 depicts variations in various parameters involved in plasmon excitations.
+Figure 1(a) shows the separate excitation branches (wave-like branch with energy $E_1=1/k^2$ and particle-like with energy $E_2=\gamma k^2$), for different values of normalized chemical potential, $\sigma$, and given normalized temperature, $\theta$.
+Note that the quasiparticle wavenumbers now depend on the chemical potential and electron temperature via the kinetic correction factor, $\gamma(\sigma,\theta)$.
+The lower/upper branches correspond to wave-/particle-like excitation of the electron gas.
+It is clearly remarked that chemical potential has significant effect on particle branch, particularly, at higher energy eigenvalues, $E$.
+The parametric dependence of kinetic correction factor is depicted in Fig. 1(b).
+It is shown that increase in the normalized electron temperature increases the correction factor, while, increase in the normalized chemical potential leads to decrease in this parameter.
+Moreover, Fig. 1(c) depicts the dependence of plasmon energy on chemical potential and temperature of the electron gas.
+It is remarked that, increase in values of both normalized chemical potential and electron temperature leads to increase in the plasmon energy.
+Note that all these parameter depend explicitly on the number density of the electron gas.
+The electron number density may be written in normalized form, as

-The variations of plasmon length in micrometers is depicted in Fig. 1(d).
-It is seen that the plasmon length at classical limit is few micrometers and decreases rapidly to nanometer scale at degenerate regime.
-It is also remarked that this characteristic lengthscale decreases significantly at higher temperature only in classical regime.
+The variations of plasmon length is depicted in Fig. 1(d), in micrometer units.
+It is seen that the plasmon length is in the range of few micrometers for classical electron gas and decreases rapidly to nanometer scale in fully degenerate regime.
+It is also remarked that it decreases significantly at higher temperature, only, for classical regime.